TakashiYoshinaga/Oculus-Quest-Input-Sample/README.md

-# Oculus-Quest-Input-with-A-Frame
+# WebVR Input Sample for Oculus Quest
-Sample for getting input data from controllers of Oculus Quest with A-Frame
+Sample for getting input data from controllers of Oculus Quest with A-Frame.
+Please see also following repository if you are finding a interaction sample

 ## Experiences<br>
 <b>Experience on your device</b><br>